ventojs/webstorm-vento/README.md

 ##### clearing caches

 > [!TIP]
-> The Jetbrains SDK depends on a lot of majical dependencies to be able to run it's own IDE's in development mode.
+> The Jetbrains SDK depends on a lot of magical dependencies to be able to run its own IDE's in development mode.
 So
 > sometimes there is no choice but to use the nuclear option to get a clean slate.
 This is likely to happen if you start
 > switching the platform being targeted by the plugin in `gradle.properties` or if you change the version of the
 > Jetbrains